 Economic Development Programs Evaluation - SB 406 by Senator Gardiner and HB 641 by Rep. Rodriguez would require the Office of Economic and Demographic Research (OEDR) and the Office of Program Policy Analysis and Government Accountability to develop an Economic Development Programs Evaluation report, which would provide an analysis of certain economic development programs and determine each program's economic benefit to the state.
 The OEDR would review and evaluate each economic development incentive application for the economic benefit of the proposed award of state incentives for each project.
-SB 406 passed out of its first committee.
+SB 406 passed out of its second committee with an amendment that would repeal incentives for redevelopment of brownfields.

 Enterprise Zones - SB 480 by Sen. Stargel and HB 221 by Rep. Albritton would allow the cities of Auburndale, Bartow, Eagle Lake, Fort Meade, Frostproof, Lake Wales, Mulberry, and Polk City to individually or jointly apply for enterprise zone designation.
 Only eight designations would be allowed and the Dept. of Economic Opportunity would administer the program.
+HB 221 passed out its first committee.